 Cuts and Puncture Wounds

-A puncture wound is a wound caused by a sharp object that pierces the skin, creating a hole.
+A puncture wound is caused by a sharp object that pierces the skin, creating a hole.
 Puncture wounds usually don’t bleed heavily and often quickly close on their own.
 A cut is an injury that opens or breaks the skin.
 The greatest risk associated with cuts and puncture wounds is infection.
-Objects that break the skin can carry bacteria or tetanus, both of which can cause serious or, in the case of tetanus, life-threatening infection.
-If the wound is due to an animal or human bite, is located on the foot or is particularly deep, infection is of particular concern.
-In such cases, it is important to consult with a physician.
+Objects that break the skin can carry bacteria or tetanus, both of which can cause serious or, in the case of tetanus life-threatening, infection.
+If the wound is the result of an animal or human bite, is located on the foot or is particularly deep, infection is of particular concern.
+In such cases, it is important to consult with a medical provider.